jgoodson/fire-cb-2021-training/content/phylo1_module/intro2.md

 ## Next steps

 This concludes the technical component of module 2, COVID Phylogenetics.
-We will continue this module with our module 2 deliverable.
+You should answer each of the 13 questions in a text document and upload it as a doc, docx, or pdf file to Canvas for ASN4b.
+We will continue this module with our [Module 2 deliverable](https://umd.instructure.com/courses/1299512/assignments/5492680).
 In the deliverable, I will ask your team to perform a similar, slightly longer, analysis on your own selection of data.
 Good job!